A Similarity Measure for Comparing Conversational Dynamics: Measure

 \subsection{Comparing dynamics}

-A straightforward approach to compare dynamics is to measure how well the interaction patterns in one conversation \textit{match} with the ones in the other conversation.
+A straightforward approach to compare dynamics would be to measure how well the interaction patterns in one conversation \textit{match} with the ones in the other conversation.
 Our approach additionally recognizes the role of the order in which patterns appear and quantifies how well the patterns in the two conversations are \textit{aligned}.

-\xhdr{Matching: baselines} To form our baselines, we apply existing text-similarity metrics to quantify how well dynamics match across two conversations: \begin{itemize}[itemsep=0pt, leftmargin=*] \item Cosine similarity of SBERT embeddings: Using a SBERT sentence transformer \cite{reimers_sentence-bert_2019}, we calculate the cosine similarity of the two conversations. \item BERTScore: We use BERTScore \cite{zhang_bertscore_2020} to compare the similarity of the two conversations. \item Naive prompting: We prompt a language model to give a similarity score between $0$ and $100$ in terms of their \dynamics.
-The prompt is included in \autoref{fig:naive_prompt} and \ref{fig:naive_prompt_scd}. \end{itemize} All these metrics can be applied to either the transcript representation or the SCD representation, resulting in six baseline measures.
+\xhdr{Matching: baselines} To form our baselines, we apply existing text-similarity metrics to quantify how well dynamics match across two conversations: \begin{itemize}[itemsep=0pt, leftmargin=*] \item Cosine similarity of SBERT embeddings: Using a SBERT sentence transformer \cite{reimers_sentence-bert_2019}, we calculate the cosine similarity of the two conversations. \item BERTScore: We use BERTScore \cite{zhang_bertscore_2020} to compare the similarity of the two conversations. \item Naive prompting: We prompt a large language model to compare two conversations in terms of their \dynamics and give a similarity score between $1$ and $100$.
+The prompt is in the Appendix in Figures \ref{fig:naive_prompt} and \ref{fig:naive_prompt_scd}. \end{itemize} All these metrics can be applied to either the transcript representation or the SCD representation, resulting in six baseline measures.

 \xhdr{Alignment: \measurename} While straightforward, these matching metrics ignore the order in which the interaction patterns follow each other to give rise to the overall dynamics.
 We address that by designing a new metric that quantifies how well the \textit{sequence} of patterns in one conversation aligns with the dynamics of another conversation.